 – Timothy Morton, English Philosopher

-This month, our cover story is Solid Waste & Wastewater: Urban Market Agenda.
+In this issue, our cover story is Solid Waste & Wastewater: Urban Market Agenda.
 We have tried to understand the impact of these two segments on the urban water infrastructure and industrial wastewater/ sewage/ effluent treatment needs as the stakes for all players are only getting high with a steady rise in the urban population and developed living standards.
 The development of fast-rising economies like India and China and increased awareness about environment pollutions are driving it further.
 New initiatives being taken up by the state and central governments of India, for example, have brought the policy-related news and projects updates of municipal solid waste programs and problems into our daily discussions at home and offices which was never the case earlier.

 Smart Waste Management would be the next hot topic in the months and years to come, as experts and public alike will begin thinking beyond the conventional methods of solid waste management (for monitoring, collection, transport, processing, recycling, and disposal of waste) and will focus on cutting-edge devices such as RFID, disposable tags, container systems, and vacuum cleaners to measure the waste in real-time which, in turn, will improve the solid waste management market.
 In our upcoming issues, we will also focus more on topics like Fleet Tracking and Monitoring, Asset Management, Analytics & Reporting, and Mobile Workforce Management to cover various aspects of Smart Waste Management.